letsila/mi/README.md

 </p>

 ## Dependencies
 The downloading feature relies on [youtube-dl](https://github.com/rg3/youtube-dl/).
 You will need to install it on your server.
-Also, you need to install [ffmpeg](https://www.ostechnix.com/install-ffmpeg-linux/) for the mp3 conversion.
+In addition to that you will need to install [ffmpeg](https://www.ostechnix.com/install-ffmpeg-linux/) for the mp3 conversion.
 ````
-$ sudo apt-get install
+$ sudo apt-get install ffmpeg
 ````

 ## Deployment